tier4/edge-auto/docs/tutorials/02_installation.md

 ping 192.168.1.201
 ```

-If the installation is successful, you will get the following results on `terminal2`:
+If the installation is successful, you will get the following results on terminal:

 ```sh
 PING 192.168.1.201 (192.168.1.201) 56(84) bytes of data.